-Themes of nature, solitude, faith, impermanence, natural and cultural landscapes, the sky, and patterns in time and space, driven by a profound sense of the mystery of the world we live in, motivate most of my photographs.
+Themes of nature, solitude, faith, impermanence, joy, amusement, natural and cultural landscapes, the sky, and patterns in time and space, all driven by the profound mystery of the world we live in, motivate most of my photographs.

 For those who are interested in such things, my equipment includes: